 This is the first course of a two semester sequence covering the fundamental concepts of physics.
 This course covers Newton's laws of motion, work, energy, linear momentum, rotational motion, gravity, equilibrium and elasticity, periodic motion, fluid mechanics, temperature, heat, and the laws of thermodynamics.
 Laboratories emphasize application of physics concepts and quantitative problem solving skills.
 Intended for science majors and general education students with strong mathematical background.
+MnTC (GELS): Natural Science Goal (03)

-Prerequisite: MATH 210 Calculus I or instructor's permission.
+Prerequisite: MATH 210 Calculus I or instructor's Permission, MATH 208 Applied Calculus